JustDen1234/FS19_AutoDrive_Sort/README.md

 or (new in v1.3.0)

 1. Create a shortcut to AutoDriveSort.exe, and add the savegame folder as an argument.
+   Something like this: D:\AutoDriveSort.exe "C:\Data\Documents\My Games\FarmingSimulator2019\savegame1"
 1. Run it.

 ## How does it work?